Question 1: What should we do first?

 It is very important in Little Athletics that parents officiating at events know what they are doing and convey this to the athletes.
 Come to meetings regularly, read the rules, and don’t be afraid to ask.
 Rules are provided in the folders located at each field event.

 The Australian Athletics Officials’ Education Scheme offers Level 1 Officiating courses online (free of charge) for all athletic events.
 Level 1 is the basic grading level aimed at Officials wishing to officiate to a local Club/Centre/School level.
 We would love to see some of our parents take the opportunity to become accredited in a couple of events.
 Each course takes about 1 hour.

 4. Assist in coaching.

-In Little Athletics, parents are the coaches.
-It takes a while to gain the knowledge necessary to coach Little Athletes, but there is a great opportunity to learn.
-Come along and participate, even if that only means you help maintain order.
+In Little Athletics parents are the coaches.
+It takes a while to gain the knowledge necessary to coach athletes however there is a great opportunity to learn.
+Come along and participate, even if that means you only help maintain order.
 You will not only be seen to be supporting your child, but you may consider attending coaching seminars and courses.
-The Coaching Coordinator (email@example.com) or Centre Manager (firstname.lastname@example.org) will be able to provide you with more information.
+The Coaching Coordinator (firstname.lastname@example.org) or Centre Manager (email@example.com) will be able to provide you with more information.